Salesforce workload

 Package installation fails or shows an error

-• Confirm you're logged in as a System Administrator in Salesforce.
+• Confirm you're signed in as a System Administrator in Salesforce.

 • Check that your Salesforce organization allows managed package installation.
-Some organizations restrict this under security settings.
+Some organizations restrict this under security settings, or the user installing the package doesn't have the required permissions.

-• Wait a few minutes after installation.
-Salesforce may take time to make new items visible.
+• Wait a few minutes.
+Salesforce can take time to make new items visible.

 Authorization fails or returns an error

-• Confirm the user has the Keepit Backup Admin permission set assigned before attempting authorization.
+• Confirm the user has the permission set with all required permissions assigned before attempting authorization.

-• Confirm the user has the API Enabled permission in their Salesforce profile.
+• Confirm the user has the API Enabled permission in their Salesforce profile or via permission set.

 • Check that the user can sign in to Salesforce normally.